SMALL PHONE

 Sit down with your team and develop a step-by-step plan for pre- and post-storm damage control.
 Designate specific people for tasks and ensure everyone understands their role.
 Don’t forget backup plans for long periods of time without power.
 Have items such as generators and fuel at the ready.

 The U.S. Department of Homeland Security provides a good starting point in developing a response and recovery plan.
-Tailor your plan to fit your business and your unique operations.
+Tailor your plan to fit your business and your unique operations, working with your human resources and safety teams.

 Employees being educated on emergency weather plans